CAFDataProcessing/worker-document/worker-document-shared/README.md

 The composite document format also supports running custom scripts when documents are being processed.

 Scripts may be specified inline using the `script` key, or alternatively references to external scripts may be specified using the `storageRef` or `url` keys.

-Additionally the `engine` key can be used to specify which script engine the script should be executed on.
-The valid options are either `NASHORN` or `GRAAL_JS`referring to the Nashorn and GraalVM engines respectively.
-`NASHORN` is the default if `engine` is not specified.
+The scripting engine to use may be specified using the `engine` key.
+The current version of the framework supports specifying [`NASHORN`](https://en.wikipedia.org/wiki/Nashorn_(JavaScript_engine)) or [`GRAAL_JS`](https://www.graalvm.org/).
+For backwards compatibility reasons Nashorn is the default and is used if no scripting engine is specified.

     {
         "document": {